Medications and Hypothalamic Obesity – What Does the Literature Say?

 Additionally, maximizing his thyroid replacement (he is panhyopituitary) – keeping his Free T4 in the top third of of the normal range and adding liothyronine, both helped to further decrease his BMI and increased his energy levels.
 Decreasing his hydrocortisone dose to the lowest safe amount lessened his food-seeking and aided in weight loss even more (6).

-However, it wasn’t until starting my son on 30 mg Naltrexone per day, that we saw a life-changing decrease in food-seeking and food preoccupation.
-So much so, that we no longer have to lock the refrigerator in our home.
+However, it wasn’t until starting my son on 16 mg Naltrexone per day plus 6 IU twice a month of intranasal Oxytocin, that we saw a life-changing decrease in food-seeking and food preoccupation.
+So much so, that we do not have to lock the refrigerator in our home during the daytime anymore.
 This has provided tremendous relief in our whole family’s quality of life.

 A Few Words from the Trenches